ASE-Workshop-2023/tutorial/_episodes/01-what-is-ASE.md

 ## The `Calculator` class calculates basic properties of an `Atoms` object

-A `Calculator` object can be attached to an `Atoms` object.
-The `Calculator` takes the atomic numbers and positions from `Atoms` and calculates basic properties such as energy or forces. `Calculator` objects can themselves be split into three types: i) in-built calculators that run the simulation within the same Python interpreter process; ii) file-based calculators that run the simulation as a sub-process, with communication mediated through input and output files; iii) calculators that run the simulation as a sub-process, with communication via pipes.
+- A `Calculator` object can be attached to an `Atoms` object.
+- The `Calculator` takes the atomic numbers and positions from `Atoms` and calculates basic properties such as energy or forces.
+- `Calculator` objects can themselves be split into three types:
+	- in-built calculators that run the simulation within the same Python interpreter process. - file-based calculators that run the simulation as a sub-process, with communication mediated through input and output files.
+	- calculators that run the simulation as a sub-process, with communication via pipes.
 Each approach has its own advantages and limitations which will be outlined later in the course.

 > ## Further information
 > For further information about code structure, implementation and features we recommend